Skip to main content

 docker run -p 18080:8080 node-test

-option we are publishing a container's port to the host - meaning that on your machine you can now access port 18080 that will map to port 8080 inside the container which of course in turn means that you'll see your node.js/Express app.
-Running the command above should actually result in the display of the console.log() message from app.js.
+The -p flag publishes a container’s port to the host.
+Port 18080 on your machine maps to port 8080 inside the container, which means you’ll hit your Node.js/Express app.
+Running this command should print the console.log() message from app.js.

-To verify that the container is running, inside your command prompt you can execute docker ps
+To verify the container is running, execute docker ps in another terminal window.

-in your terminal and on the port specified in the run command you should see your app:
+Open your browser and navigate to your Docker instance’s IP address (grab it by running echo $(boot2docker ip)) on the port specified in the run command.
+You should see your app:

-So far so good but we can do better.
-This container only runs one application.
-In order to be able to start up more than one app we need to utilise a tool called supervisor (to be more precise we need to utilise a daemon, supervisord).
-This needs to be installed as well.
-Let's also add a local .rpm file and install everything.
+Good so far, but this container only runs one application.
+To start multiple apps, we need a tool called supervisor (specifically the daemon, supervisord).
+It needs to be installed too.
+Let’s also add a local .rpm file and install everything.

 The project folder structure changes slightly: